JustinLR/Authors-Toolbox/README.md

 ## Introduction

-Bureau of Sins is a comprehensive repository housing various authoring tools.
+Authors Toolbox is a comprehensive repository housing various authoring tools.
 These tools are created with the aim of assisting writers in various aspects of their work, from character development to book management and summarization.

 ## Tools